Kong/kong/CONTRIBUTING.md

 will cover topics such as the different Git branches we use, the commit message format to use or the appropriate code style.

-Once you have read them, and you are ready to submit your Pull Request, be sure to verify a few things:
+Once you have read them, and are ready to submit your Pull Request, be sure to verify a few things:

 - Your work was based on the appropriate branch (`master` vs. `next`), and you